Topic: Abortion & State Constitutions

 Amendments

-For November 8, 2022, it was voted on in Kentucky, and failed with 53% voting no. It was also defeated in Kansas August 2.
+For November 8, 2022, a “No Right to Abortion” amendment was voted on in Kentucky, and failed.
+It was also defeated in Kansas August 2.
 2022.

 This passed in California, Michigan, and Vermont in November, 2022, and in Ohio in November 2023.